tom-mi/iBrew/distro/README.md_parts/README_part1.md

 ## Hot!
 News
 __Please post links, information or help on interfacing with smarthome controllers software in the issues!
-There are too many out there for me to test and write guides for them all!__, if you are a plugin coder or scripter and you do not have an iKettle or Smarter Coffee, __just simulate one!__
+There are too many out there for me to test and write guides for them all!__.

+If you are a plugin coder or scripter and you do not have an iKettle or Smarter Coffee, __just simulate one!__

 * Simulates iKettle 2.0 ```ibrew dump coffee relay out:GOD,in:32```
 * Simulates Smarter Coffee machine ```ibrew dump kettle relay out:GOD,in:14 ```